 Pinelliae Rhizoma, the tuber of pinellia ternate, is a commonly used herb with high bioactivity against cough and vomiting; it is also used as an expectorant.
 Depending on its source, pinellia contains ephedra alkaloids.
 FDA banned the sale of supplements containing ephedrine alkaloids in 2004 in response to increasing evidence that ephedra caused sudden cardiac death and stroke.
 [I worked on litigation related to ephedra in the early 2000s.
 Happy to discuss what I can.]

 White Mulberry Leaf is used to lower blood sugar in people with Type 2 diabetes.
 Because of its effect on blood glucose, white mulberry should be used with caution in people on diabetic medications, including insulin.

 Tsaoko Fruit (lanxangia tsaoko): native to China, Lao, and Vietnam.
 I found no information about toxicity, but according to the International Union for Conservation of Nature’s Red List of Threatened Species, it is listed at Near Threatened: “This species has a small extent of occurrence (7,989 km²) and it appears to be only known from four locations.
 The main threat is over-collection of the fruits and possible long-term genetic or reduced reproductive success issues and possible inbreeding issues between the wild and cultivated plants.”

 Should we forego taking herbal remedies altogether?
-I’m not advocating that at all.
+I don’t advocate that at all.
 But I am saying that we should be careful consumers of everything we put in our bodies.
-We should also be wary of anyone who claims to have a miracle cure for COVID-19, especially if they’re selling the damned stuff.
+We should also be wary of anyone who claims to have a miracle cure for COVID-19, x, y, or z, especially if they’re selling the damned stuff.

 As one person noted on this thread, “What is incredible is how quickly someone will shove a [pharmaceutical] pill down their throat… with no care, BUT will question the potency of plant ‘medicine’.”